PERSONAL INJURY ATTORNEY IN NEW JERSEY ASSISTING CLIENTS WITH TRUCK ACCIDENT CLAIMS

-- Economic damages (damages tied to a specific financial loss, such as hospital bills or lost wages); and
+- Economic damages — damages tied to a specific financial loss, such as hospital bills or lost wages

-In some cases, punitive damages also may be appropriate.
+In some cases, punitive damages may be appropriate.
 Punitive damages are not designed to compensate a victim for losses, but rather to punish the defendant for particularly harmful behavior.
 Under New Jersey law (N.J.
-Rev. Stat. § 2A:15-5.9), punitive damages cannot excede five times the amount of a compensatory damages award or $350,000—whichever of the two is greater.
+Rev. Stat. § 2A:15-5.9), punitive damages cannot exceed five times the amount of a compensatory damages award or $350,000 — whichever of the two is greater.

 What happens if you are partially responsible for a truck accident?
 In other words, can you still file a claim and seek compensation?
 Under New Jersey’s contributory negligence statute (N.J.
-Rev. Stat. § 2A:15-5.1), a plaintiff can still recover damages as long as she is not 51 percent or more to blame.
+Rev. Stat. § 2A:15-5.1), a plaintiff can still recover damages as long as they are not 51% or more to blame.
 However, the percentage of negligence decreases the award by the exact number.

-In other words, the statute of limitations begins “running” as soon as the plaintiff suffers an injury.
-If the plaintiff fails to file her lawsuit within two years from that date, New Jersey law says that she cannot obtain compensation through a personal injury claim.
+The statute of limitations begins “running” as soon as the plaintiff suffers an injury.
+If the plaintiff fails to file a lawsuit within two years from that date, New Jersey law says that the victim cannot obtain compensation through a personal injury claim.